Q: How do I apply for a job at the Adams County Sheriff’s Office?

 A: You should contact Deputy Karren Ewing at the Adams County Sheriff’s Office immediately.
-It is possible that they are a convicted Sex Offender from another County or State and have not registered to live in Adams County; therefore Non-Compliant under State Law, which is a Felony.
+It is possible that they are a convicted Sex Offender from another County or State and have not registered to live in Adams County; therefore that person is Non-Compliant under State Law, which is a Felony.

 Q: Can a Sex Offender who lives in another state come to Adams County to work?

-A: Yes, but they must obtain written permission from the Sheriff’s Office in the County or Parish in which they are registered.
+A: Yes, but they must obtain written permission from the Sex Offender Registrar at the Sheriff’s Office in the County or Parish in which they are registered.
 The Sex Offender must also immediately register with Adams County Sheriff’s Office to be able to legally work in Adams County.

 Q: Are there specific areas in which Sex Offender is NOT allowed to live?

-A: Yes.
-Effective July 1, 2006, convicted sex offenders who are required to register in Mississippi are prohibited from residing within 1500 feet of the real property comprising a public or nonpublic elementary or secondary school or a childcare facility.
-Effective July 1, 2008, additional prohibited areas of residency were added which include: a residential child-caring agency, a children’s group care home or any playground, ball-park or other recreational facility utilized by persons under the age of eighteen (18) years.
+A: Yes!
+Convicted sex offenders who are required to register in Mississippi are prohibited from residing within 3,000 feet of the real property comprising a public or nonpublic elementary or secondary school, a childcare facility (public or private residential), a children’s group care home or any playground, ball-park or other recreational facility utilized by persons under the age of eighteen (18) years.
 However, the following exceptions are provided in the law: